Config

 env variable at startup and makes it available to the app.

 Before we proceed we should add a default value for this in dev mode.
-Open the start
+Create a file .env

-# Add this before the `RunDevServer` call at the end of the file
+# Add this at the end of the file

 export STRIPE_PUBLIC_KEY="pk_test_..."